japila-books/apache-spark-internals/docs/storage/BlockManager.md

 If the result of `putBody` is `None` the block is considered saved successfully.

-For successful save and `keepReadLock` enabled, xref:storage:BlockInfoManager.adoc#downgradeLock[`BlockInfoManager` is requested to downgrade an exclusive write lock for `blockId` to a shared read lock].
+For successful save and `keepReadLock` enabled, storage:BlockInfoManager.md#downgradeLock[`BlockInfoManager` is requested to downgrade an exclusive write lock for `blockId` to a shared read lock].

-For successful save and `keepReadLock` disabled, xref:storage:BlockInfoManager.adoc#unlock[`BlockInfoManager` is requested to release lock on `blockId`].
+For successful save and `keepReadLock` disabled, storage:BlockInfoManager.md#unlock[`BlockInfoManager` is requested to release lock on `blockId`].

 For unsuccessful save, <<removeBlockInternal, the block is removed from memory and disk stores>> and the following WARN message is printed out to the logs: